amejiarosario/amejiarosario.github.io/source/_posts/2019-05-14-How-to-build-a-Node-js-eCommerce-website-for-free.md

   if (event.type === 'payment_intent.succeeded') {
     // TODO: send event to RabbitMQ instead of generating the PDF here.
-    // It's not good practice to block a request handler with long const { sendPdfToBuyer } = require('./process-pdf');
+    // It's not good practice to block a request handler with long processes const { sendPdfToBuyer } = require('./process-pdf');
     sendPdfToBuyer(event);
   }